All children and adults should be immunised against polio. See your practice nurse if you think that you are not fully immunised.

 - For adults and teenagers who receive polio immunisation, the combined Td/IPV(polio) vaccine is normally used - this stands for 'tetanus, diphtheria/polio'.

-The vaccine stimulates your body to make antibodies against the poliovirus.
-These antibodies protect you from illness should you become infected with this virus.
+The vaccine stimulates your body to make chemicals called antibodies.
+These antibodies protect you from illness should you become infected with the polio virus.

 The vaccine is safe to be given if you are pregnant or breast-feeding.